Boltjazz/Hacktober23/README.md

  - Carve your own path with a new branch for your modifications (ie. `git branch new-user` or simply do `git checkout -b new-user`, Check all branches `git branch` to see all branches)

- - Add youself by navigating to `gitfetch.js` file and scroll to line 50, copy the above code and add you Github & Linkedin user id, the api will fetch everything
+ - Add youself by navigating to `gitfetch.js` file and scroll to line 55, copy the above code and add you Github & Linkedin user id, the api will fetch everything

   ![Gitfetch.js](https://github.com/Boltjazz/Hacktober23/assets/110303755/ab49befc-452c-4f78-80ef-056bc31e6773)

- - If everything workd Congratulations you are just 1step away from you first Contribution
+ - If everything works Congratulations you are just 1 step away from you first Contribution

+ - The 🧙‍♂️ wizard once said `If it works Don't touch it` 😐

  - Now just use either the Gui interface of `vscode` or `git teminal` for commiting changes `git add .`, `git commit -m "Hacking Wizards"`, the `git push origin ` `main or new-user`

 - Create a pull request

-- Wait for the request to be accepted
+- Wait for the request to be accepted or contact me

 - Star this repository